MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 requiring origin domains to configure and maintain an additional delegation.

-Following of HTTPS RR AliasForm and CNAME aliases is unchanged from SVCB.
+Following of HTTPS RR aliases and CNAME aliases is unchanged from SVCB.

 Clients always convert "http" URLs to "https" before performing an HTTPS RR query using the process described in {{hsts}}, so domain owners